Ottoman Sign Language

+History

 During the reign of Suleiman the Magnificent, two deaf brothers were brought to the court.
 During this time, keeping disabled people at royal courts as oddities or pets was a fairly common practice (see court dwarf).
 These brothers were originally brought to court as such.
 They knew a sign language, likely a home sign of their own invention.
 Out of this, the practice was born.

 In 16th and 17th centuries, deaf pages, doormen, executioners, and companions of the sultan were valued for their ability to communicate silently, for their inability to overhear sensitive information at secret negotiations, and for the difficulty outsiders had in communicating with them or bribing them.
 At court, silence was at a premium, and several sultans preferred that sign language be used in their presence; they were able to jest with them in a way that would be inappropriately familiar in Turkish.
 Osman II (r.
 1618–1622) was perhaps the first sultan to learn to sign, and ordered many of the hearing of his court to follow his lead.
 At their height, there may have been over a hundred deaf courtiers at any one time; it was considered undignified for the sultan to address his subjects orally, and also unseemly for those before him either to speak aloud, disturbing him, or to whisper secretly.

 It is not known whether Ottoman Sign Language was ancestral to modern Turkish Sign Language, as no signs were recorded.